-The Audit Committee comprises four members of the Corporation, including a coopted audit specialist.
 The Accounting Officer and Chair of the Board are not members of the Committee.
 The Committee operates in accordance with written terms of reference approved by the Governing Board, which complies fully with the Post-16 Audit Code of Practice.